woodpecker-ci/woodpecker/docs/docs/20-usage/25-multi-pipeline.md

 By default, Woodpecker looks for the pipeline definition in `.woodpecker.yml` in the project root.

 The Multi-Pipeline feature allows the pipeline to be split into several files and placed in the `.woodpecker/` folder.
-Only `.yml` files will we used and files in any subfolders like `.woodpecker/sub-folder/test.yml` will be ignored.
+Only `.yml` files will be used and files in any subfolders like `.woodpecker/sub-folder/test.yml` will be ignored.
 You can set some custom path like `.my-ci/pipelines/` instead of `.woodpecker/` in the [project settings](/docs/usage/project-settings).

 ## Rational

-- faster lint/test feedback, the pipeline doesn't have to run fully to have a lint status pushed to the the remote
+- faster lint/test feedback, the pipeline doesn't have to run fully to have a lint status pushed to the remote
 - better organization of the pipeline along various concerns: testing, linting, feature apps
 - utilizing more agents to speed up build